 Accessed March 12, 2020.

-The economic vitality of Washington state requires a strong rail system capable of providing its businesses, ports, and farms with competitive access to national and international markets.
+As a result of the state’s economic vitality, a strong rail system with the capacity to provide Washington farms, businesses, and ports with competitive access to national and international markets.

-There are over 3,000 miles of railroad lines in Washington, providing mobility for both freight and passengers throughout the state.
+Washington has more than 3,000 miles of railroad lines, providing mobility for both freight and passengers throughout the state.
 Two Class I railroads, the BNSF Railway and the Union Pacific Railroad, as well as 23 short-line railroads, operate in Washington.

-The Palouse River and Coulee City (PCC) Rail System, owned by WSDOT, is the longest short-line freight rail system in Washington.
-WSDOT contracts with private railroads to operate each of the branches.
+The Palouse River and Coulee City (PCC) Rail System, owned by WSDOT, is Washington’s most extensive short-line freight rail system.
+WSDOT contracts with private railroads to operate all of the branches.

-The state of Washington administers freight rail grant and loan programs to support capital needs.
+The state of Washington gives out freight rail grant and loan programs to support capital needs.
 The Freight Rail Assistance Program (FRAP) provides grants to both the public and private sectors.
 The Freight Rail Investment Bank (FRIB) is a loan program available to public sector projects.

-The Washington Grain Train program helps farmers get their goods to market by helping carry thousands of tons of grain to deepwater ports along the Columbia River and Puget Sound.
+The Washington Grain Train program helps farmers get their goods to market by aiding the transportation of grain to deep-water ports along the Columbia River and Puget Sound.

 Wikipedia – https://en.wikipedia.org/wiki/Washington_(state).